-These properties derive from those glycosides.
-One such glycoside, called stevioside, is highly-researched for its antidiabetic, hypoglycemic (blood sugar lowering), and antioxidant properties[*].
-And the others offer some impressive benefits as well.
+These properties derive from the glycosides.
+One such glycoside called stevioside, is highly-researched for its antidiabetic, hypoglycemic (blood sugar lowering), and antioxidant properties[*].
+Here are some of the top health benefits of stevia.

 Type 2 diabetes is a metabolic disorder that involves high blood sugar, high insulin, high blood pressure, and obesity.
-Due, in part, to high-sugar diets, rates of diabetes in America are rising at alarming rates[*].
+This condition is rising at an alarming rate in America, and high-sugar diets are partially responsible for this problem[*].

 Stevia mediates insulin-secretion in an intelligent way.
-When blood sugar gets too high, stevioside tells beta cells in the pancreas to release insulin, then insulin gets blood sugar out of your blood and into your cells.
+When blood sugar gets too high, stevioside commands beta cells in the pancreas to release insulin.
+Then insulin gets blood sugar out of your blood and into your cells.

-Bottom line: Stevia lowers blood sugar and improves the insulin response, both necessary to improve diabetes.
+Stevia can help lower blood sugar levels and balance insulin resistance, both necessary to manage diabetes.

-As you hum through life, your body generates compounds called reactive oxygen species (ROS) as a normal byproduct of metabolism.
+As you go through life, your body generates compounds called reactive oxygen species (ROS) as a normal byproduct of metabolism.